 - Clicks should be few, if any, on connected TV inventory: Take extra precaution if reporting shows clicks.
 Unless you are specifically running supported interactive creatives, be wary if reporting includes clicks.

-- Sniff Test: At SpotX, we’re strong believers in if something seems too good to be true, it probably is.
+- Conduct the sniff test: At SpotX, we’re strong believers in if something seems too good to be true, it probably is.
 We encourage all partners to take a similar approach, especially discounted inventory from sources that seem too good to be true.

 At SpotX, we don’t accept fraud as a cost of doing business and, furthermore, work to provide advertisers with the ability to buy with confidence from the marketplace type of their choosing with access to a diverse set of inventory options that best suits their needs.